J03D03/fuzzification/docs/install.md

 $ ./compile_pass.sh
 ```

-## AFL (modified version that we provide)
+## Modified AFL Installation
 * Fuzzification uses AFL fuzzer's functionality to measure the number of executed basic blocks so we modified the source code of AFL.
 The modified fuzzer is under `fuzzer/afl-2.51b-bbcheck`.

 * So user SHOULD use the provided fuzzers for generating **fuzzified** binary.